·

 Top it with some chives and cayenne and dig in!

 The classic benedict is great, but there’s a bunch of variations out there!
 Like the West Coast pictured here.
-It features tomato, avocado and some vegan bacon.
+It features tomato, avocado and some Rice Paper Bacon.
 There’s also a Florentine which is sauteed spinach (and sometimes tomato too).
 Honestly, you can top it with anything, so get creative and have fun.

 storage & reheating